ivankharak/Workspace-PINAC/README.md

 * **Google Contact Integration:** Easily search for and add contacts to your Google Account.
 * **Gmail Integration:** Sending emails and creating drafts now made even simpler, with or without attachments.
 * **Google Calendar Integration:** Stay on top of your day with a quick look at today's or upcoming events in your Google Calendar.
 Enjoy the seamless integration!
+8 **Find Holidays:** Now you can find your upcoming holidays(country-wise) using google calender APIs.

 <h1 align="middle">📁 Project File Structure</h1>